Navigation auf uzh.ch

 For Researchers

-If you are a UZH researcher or planning to join UZH, the Grants Office team is happy to advise you on possible types of funding, both at the university and national level.
+If you are a UZH researcher or planning to join UZH, the Research & Grants Office team is happy to advise you on possible types of funding, at the university, national and international level.
 Our Graduate Campus provides support tailored specifically to junior researchers.